TimoIllusion/simple-ai-benchmarking/README.md

 1. Install SAIB directly using pip: `pip install git+https://github.com/TimoIllusion/simple-ai-benchmarking.git`

-2. Run benchmark with command `sai-tf` or `sai-pt` using tensorflow or pytorch respectively.
+2. Run benchmark with command `saib-tf` or `saib-pt` using tensorflow or pytorch respectively.

 NOTE: The results are not comparable, since different model architectures are used per default.